By Lyft

 BIKETOWNpdx

-BIKETOWNpdx is a challenged travel app that is free with in-app purchases.
-With a 4.5/5 rating from 2.5K reviews, it faces significant user friction.
-Users particularly appreciate convenience and utility, though billing and hidden fees remains a common concern.
+BIKETOWNpdx is a struggling travel app that is free with in-app purchases.
+With a 4.5/5 rating from 2.5K reviews, it struggles with user retention.
+Users particularly appreciate affordable transportation options for low income individuals via the program for all initiative, though inconsistent app connectivity and bike availability data frustrate users during critical commute times remains a common concern.

 What is BIKETOWNpdx?